Twentieth Sunday After Pentecost

 The blessing of God Almighty, the Father, the Son, and the Holy Spirit, be upon you and remain with you for ever.
 Amen.

-Recessional Hymn: #637 How Firm a Foundation
+Recessional Hymn: #637 How Firm a Foundation, Ye Saints of the Lord

 Dismissal & Closing Announcements